 Azure monitoring enables you to detect, diagnose, and correct vast amounts of issues in a timely way.
 Whether you want to glance over the big picture or if you need to examine a specific area of concern, Azure monitoring has the ability to synthesize multiple facets of information, show how they are all connected, and help eradicate issues quickly.
 It also alerts you to configuration alterations and performance exceptions, and has the power to convert data logs into easily workable charts or graphs that will help your team convey their findings.

 By doing this, you are able to compare performance over time and anticipate new trends that may help your enterprise by using Azure monitoring.
 The logs and metric data that are generated can save you valuable time, money, and resources.

 What are Azure monitoring tools?

-Azure monitoring tools analyze the performance and overall wellbeing of your system.
-They seamlessly connect each part and they monitor application dependencies and overall performance from either on-premises or cloud providers.
+Azure monitoring tools analyze the performance and overall well being of your system.
+They seamlessly connect each part and they monitor application dependencies and monitor the overall application performance from either on-premises or cloud providers.

 Azure monitoring tools maintain the efficiency and safety of your apps.
 They detect problems in the infrastructure and applications.
 They locate congestion and gather data on many diverse activities.